-Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly and infants can be particularly at risk from infections.
+Immuno-compromised persons, such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants may be particularly at risk from infections.

-These persons should seek advice about drinking water from their health care providers.
+These people should seek advice about drinking water from their health care providers.
 Environmental Protection Agency (EPA) and Centers for Disease Control (CDC) guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline at 1.800.426.4791.

-Where Does Your Water Come from and How Is It Treated?
+Where Does Your Water Come from and How is it Treated?

 PWSA draws its water from the Allegheny River.
-No ground or well water is used.
+We do not use ground or well water.
 Approximately 70 million gallons of water are treated each day at our drinking water treatment plant.
 The plant is capable of producing over 100 million gallons of water per day.
 The treatment process takes three full days and consists of three separate stages: